 Grades at Greenfield are based on the following system:

-Good work: neat, prompt, shows initiative and thorough understanding of subject.
+Good work: neat, prompt, shows initiative and thorough understanding of the subject.

 Average work: neat, prompt, indicates satisfactory fulfillment of day–to–day requirements.